Set-up of Expert Advisors in MT4 – Trader’s Tutorial

 Importing an EA to the MetaTrader 4

-After the EA is being built in an error-free mode, the next logical step is to import it to the trading platform, the MetaTrader.
-To do that, the trading platform needs to be opened and from the File tab on the top left of the screen the Open Data Folder needs to be selected.
-That is the location where the MetaTrader is installed on the computer and next thing is to choose the MQL4, then Experts, and simply Paste the Expert Advisor file there.
+After the EA has been built in error-free mode, the next logical step is to import it to the trading platform, the MetaTrader.
+To do that, the trading platform needs to be opened, and from the File tab on the top left of the screen the Open Data Folder needs to be selected.
+That is the location where the MetaTrader is installed on the computer, and next thing is to choose the MQL4, then Experts, and simply paste the Expert Advisor file there.
 The expert advisor should have the .mql or .exe extension.

-Closing the MetaTrader platform at this point is mandatory, otherwise, the newly created EA will simply not be found.
-Therefore, after closing and restarting the platform, simply click on the Navigator tab, then on the newly opened window just select the Expert Advisor tab.
+Closing the MetaTrader platform at this point is mandatory, otherwise the newly created EA will simply not be found.
+Therefore, after closing and restarting the platform, simply click on the Navigator tab, then in the newly opened window just select the Expert Advisor tab.

-Your EA should be there, and this is how it is imported on the MetaTrader 4 trading platform.
+Your EA should be there, and this is how it is imported onto the MetaTrader 4 trading platform.

-At this very moment of time, all you know is that you put a trading idea/setup into a trading algorithm and expect it to function correctly.
-This may be alright, but how about seeing how it would have been performed in the past in order to have an idea about its profitability?
+At this moment in time, all you know is that you have put a trading idea/set-up into a trading algorithm and are expecting it to function correctly.
+This may be alright, but how about seeing how it would have performed in the past in order to get an idea of its profitability?

 This can be easily done using the MetaTrader 4 trading platform as well.
-Just choose the Strategy Tester tab and a new window will appear at the bottom of the screen.
-This new window allows historical testing and one can select the EA, the currency pair, the time frame, and the period back in time to be tested.
+Just choose the Strategy Tester tab, and a new window will appear at the bottom of the screen.
+This new window allows historical testing, and for this one can select the EA, the currency pair, the timeframe, and the period back in time to be tested.

-By clicking the Start button and waiting for the data to be processed, MetaTrader 4 is compiling a detailed report with all the trades took, date and time of the entry, the outcome, etc., basically all one needs to know regarding how the Expert Advisor performed.
+By clicking the Start button and waiting for the data to be processed, you will get a detailed report compiled by MetaTrader 4 with all the trades taken, date and time of the entry, the outcome, etc. – basically all you need to know regarding how the Expert Advisor has performed.

-If the EA turns out to be profitable, then it is time to put it at work!
+If the EA turns out to be profitable, then it is time to put it to work!

 Attaching the EA to a Chart and Running It

-This is a fairly easy task as all you have to do is to select the Expert Advisor from the Navigator tab as explained earlier and just click and drag it to the desired chart.
-The next thing you’ll see on the top right of the chart is an emoticon that shows a face that is upset, like in the image below.
-This is because the AutoTrading tab is not enabled and by doing that the emoticon will turn into a smiling face.
+This is a fairly easy task, as all you have to do is to select the Expert Advisor from the Navigator tab as explained earlier, and just click and drag it to the desired chart.
+The next thing you’ll see on the top right of the chart is an emoticon that shows a face that is upset, as in the image below.
+This is because the AutoTrading tab is not enabled, and by doing that the emoticon will turn into a smiling face.

-If you have a smiling face on your chart, the EA is running and the algorithm will open and close new positions as per the instructions it has.
-One more little thing to consider before deciding this is the best and easiest way to trade forex markets: if you close the trading platform, the EA will stop working and any open positions will not be closed automatically, neither new trades will be opened automatically.
-To overcome this problem, there are Virtual Private Servers (VPS) to be rented from various providers.
-Some brokers are offering free VPS hosting based on the type of a trading account one is having.
-The VPS will keep the trading platform open 24/7 and thus the Expert Advisor will trade on a constant basis.
-There are traders that are using multiple Expert Advisors on the same account with the idea being that one EA trades in one direction, another one in a different direction, and overall the exposure is being hedged.
-This is just another way to use EA’s, but normally, if an EA is profitable, then it should be profitable over the long run.
-Such a thing, unfortunately, is not that easy to be accomplished.
+If you have a smiling face on your chart, the EA is running and the algorithm will open and close new positions as per the instructions it has been given.
+There’s one more little thing to consider before deciding whether this is the best and easiest way for you to trade forex markets: If you close the trading platform, the EA will stop working and any open positions will not be closed automatically, nor will new trades be opened automatically.
+To overcome this problem, there are Virtual Private Servers (VPS) that can be rented from various providers.
+Some brokers offer free VPS hosting based on the type of trading account one has.
+The VPS will keep the trading platform open 24/7, and hence the Expert Advisor will trade on a constant basis.
+There are traders who use multiple Expert Advisors on the same account, the idea being that one EA trades in one direction and another one in a different direction, and so overall the exposure is hedged.
+This is just another way to use EAs, but normally, if an EA is profitable, then it should be profitable over the long run.
+Such a thing, unfortunately, is not that easy to accomplish.